 The first two courses are a great introduction to the range of flavours on show at J’aime Restaurant Bangkok.
 A Gillardeau oyster is served with a cauliflower puree, a wrap of spinach, and pearls of oyster brine and a combination of citrus and bergamot.
 It is light yet packed with a flavour of the ocean that lingers on the tongue.
 The other dish, the quail and foie gras torte, is one of the grandparent’s creations which has been passed through the generations and reshaped from a pie into a dainty slither.
 It is more manageable this way and allows the foie gras and red port jelly to shine through the deliciously flakey quail meat.

 Next up, one of the standout dishes.
 The pan seared scallop with sweet pumpkin puree, slices of red grape and a wild mushroom on top is matched with a chardonnay from Burgundy (Saint-Veran Le Clos 2013, Maison Verget) which itself has subtle mineral overtones and competes with the impressive range of flavours.

-The skate wing is a new addition, with the lightly charred top giving way to delicate white flesh enhanced with buttery crushed potatoes, and capers to cut through the rich butter.
+The skate wing is a new addition at J'aime Bangkok.
+It has a lightly charred top giving way to delicate white flesh enhanced with buttery crushed potatoes, and capers to cut through the rich butter.
 The combination of flavours means that every bite resets the palate, as it were, so you can enjoy the flavours again.